 Online investment platforms make it easier and more accessible to start an investment, no matter how much money you have.
 Some apps will even round up your spare change and then invest your money for you.

-At Claro, we’re building an app that can help you start investing, however much you have.
-Join our waitlist today.
+Using Claro, smart investing is easy, however much you have.
 As with all investing, your capital is at risk.

 3. Stocks and Shares ISAs

-Here’s the full lowdown on ISAs from gov.uk.
+Here’s the full lowdown on ISAs from the government website.

 4. Full shares